 Attribution notice: Most Scripture quotations taken from the NASB, except where noted.
 Image of the Holy Spirit hovering over the surface of the deep courtesy of "I Am the Word the Comforter" website.
 Image of formless sphere courtesy Creation Evidence Museum of Texas, copyrighted, used for educational purposes according to “fair use” as defined by U.S. copyright laws.

-Author's note: I also recommend reading my articles, The Origin of Sin, Satan, and Secular Music, The Rise and Fall of Lucifer the Musician, The Creation Gap Theory, Jesus Christ Descended into Hell, The Evil Nephilim Giants, Piercing the Darkness, The Son of Man, Rock, Rap, and Reggae Music -- Five Divine Revelations, The Forgotten Sin of Worldliness, For the Glory of God Alone, Sins That Will Keep You From Heaven, Alcohol and Cigarettes -- Ten Divine Revelations, Angelica Zambrano Hell and Heaven, Ask for the Ancient Paths, Godly Attire & Adornment -- Seven Divine Revelations, and The Kingdom of Darkness, as well as the articles available through the Home page of this blog.
+Author's note: I also recommend reading my articles, The Origin of Sin, Satan, and Secular Music, To Sin or Not to Sin, The Rise and Fall of Lucifer the Musician, The Creation Gap Theory, Jesus Christ Descended into Hell, The Evil Nephilim Giants, Piercing the Darkness, The Son of Man, Rock, Rap, and Reggae Music -- Five Divine Revelations, The Forgotten Sin of Worldliness, For the Glory of God Alone, Sins That Will Keep You From Heaven, Alcohol and Cigarettes -- Ten Divine Revelations, Angelica Zambrano Hell and Heaven, Ask for the Ancient Paths, Godly Attire & Adornment -- Seven Divine Revelations, and The Kingdom of Darkness, as well as the articles available through the Home page of this blog.
 You may access my complete blog directory at "Writing for the Master."

 Do You Want to Know Him?